outworkers/phantom/docs/migrate.md

 - [x] Generate the `fromRow` if the fields match, they are in arbitrary order, but there are no duplicate types.
 - [x] Allow arbitrary inheritance and usage patterns for Cassandra tables, and resolve inheritance resolutions with macros to correctly identify desired table structures.

+#### Vast improvements

+- [x] Re-implement primitive types using native macro derived marshallers/unmarshallers.
+- [x] Re-implement prepared statement binds to use macro derived serializers.
+- [x] Add debug strings to `BatchQuery`.
+- [x] Use `AnyVal` in the `ImplicitMechanism` where possible.
+- [x] Enforce `store` method typechecking at compile time.
+- [x] Use `shapeless.HList` as the core primitive inside table store methods.
+- [x] Add advanced debugging to the macro API.

 #### Tech debt

 - [x] Correctly implement Cassandra pagination using iterators, currently setting a `fetchSize` on a query does not correctly propagate or consume the resulting iterator, which leads to API inconsistencies and `PagingState` not being set on any `ResultSet`.